Dynamical system: Overview

 The concept of a dynamical system has its origins in Newtonian mechanics.
 There, as in other natural sciences and engineering disciplines, the evolution rule of dynamical systems is an implicit relation that gives the state of the system for only a short time into the future.
 (The relation is either a differential equation, difference equation or other time scale.)
 To determine the state for all future times requires iterating the relation many times—each advancing time a small step.
 The iteration procedure is referred to as solving the system or integrating the system.
 If the system can be solved, then, given an initial point, it is possible to determine all its future positions, a collection of points known as a trajectory or orbit.

+Dynamical systems can be categorized according to their characteristics: discrete, continuous differentiable, smooth, deterministic, ergodic, stochastic or chaotic.
+Properties of dynamical systems that are investigated include: the existence and uniqueness of solutions; integrability (i.e. the existence of conserved quantities).

 Before the advent of computers, finding an orbit required sophisticated mathematical techniques and could be accomplished only for a small class of dynamical systems.
 Numerical methods implemented on electronic computing machines have simplified the task of determining the orbits of a dynamical system.

+A set of dynamical systems.
+Top left: a cellular automaton.
+Top center: Exterior billiards.
+Top right a constrained 3-body problem.
+Bottom left a Poincare section of a Standard map (chaos arise in the dotted regions).
+Middle bottom: a chaotic Dynamical billiards.
+Bottom right: A geodesic flow on a surface (in this case the phase space is a torus; stable orbits arise when the periods are rational, if irrational that is a path to chaos).

 For simple dynamical systems, knowing the trajectory is often sufficient, but most dynamical systems are too complicated to be understood in terms of individual trajectories.
 The difficulties arise because: